otwcode/otwarchive/.github/PULL_REQUEST_TEMPLATE.md

 What pronouns do you prefer (she/her, he/him, zie/hir etc)?

-(if you do not fill this in, we will use your Github account name and will use "they" to avoid making assumptions about your gender)
+(if you do not fill this in, we will use your GitHub account name and will use "they" to avoid making assumptions about your gender)